Soobin Yim (School of Education, University of Irvine)

 As a follow-up study, I am designing a new study on collaborative writing in second language (L2) academic contexts.
 This study seeks to understand L2 students’ collaborative writing experiences both in K-12 and higher education settings.
 Specifically, I am interested in examining the processes and outcomes of these experiences, as well as the perceived benefits and challenges of engaging in collaborative group work.
 Multiple sources of data including interview, observation, survey, and student writing in Google Docs will be collected to address these topics, starting from Fall 2015.
 This study also aims to utilize new text mining tools (SCAPES: http://scapes-uci.appspot.com/) and Docuviz(docuviz.ics.uci.edu) specifically designed to analyze writers’ collaboration patterns in Google Docs.
 These advanced methods can help elucidate document development and language-learning processes by analyzing the collaborative writing patterns (e.g., the duration and frequency of feedback and revision) across large numbers of exemplars.

-Yim, S., Wang, D., Olson, J., Vu, V., & Warschauer, M (in press).
+Yim, S., Wang, D., Olson, J., Vu, V., & Warschauer, M. (2017, February).
 Synchronous Collaborative Writing in the Classroom: Undergraduates’ Collaboration Practices and their Impact on Writing Style, Quality, and Quantity.
-Proceedings of the 20th ACM Conference on Computer Supported Cooperative Work and Social Computing.
+In Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing (pp. 468-479).
+ACM.

 Zheng, B., Yim, S., & Warschauer, M. (April, 2016).
 Collaborative Writing Patterns in a Cloud-Based Environment.
 American Educational Research Association.
 Washington, U.S. Link